brainstormforce/wp-spectra/readme.txt

 * Fix: Buttons - Resolved an issue wherein the child responsive padding would not work as expected on the frontend.
 * Fix: Forms - Resolved an issue in which the padding for input fields would not work as expected when the form style was set to underline.
 * Fix: Marketing Button - Resolved an issue wherein the border-width and padding would not work as intended in the editor's tablet & mobile view.
+* Fix: Container - Resolved an issue wherein the text color of the Container was at a higher priority than those set for headings of blocks inside it.
 * Fix: Content Timeline - Resolved an issue in which the user-defined icon would not appear on new timeline items in the editor.
 * Fix: Testimonial - Resolved equal height issue in frontend when 2 columns per slide is set.
 * Fix: Buttons - Resolved an issue in which the space between the icon and text would not apply in RTL sites.